telerik/fiddler-jam-docs/portal/jam-embedded-api.md

     captureStorage: true, // adds or removes local storage information
     captureVideo: true, // enables or disable video recording
     videoFormat: "dom", // sets the video recording to "dom" or "pixel-perfect" video formats
-    openNewTab: false, // when set to true will explcitly start the log recording in a new browser tab
+    openNewTab: false, // when set to true will explicitly start the log recording in a new browser tab
-    reloadPage: false, // when set to true will explicitly reload the page prior to the klog recording start
+    reloadPage: false, // when set to true will explicitly reload the page prior to the log recording start
-    maskSensitiveData: true, // enalbes or disables sensitive data masking in video recording (DOM format only)
+    maskSensitiveData: true, // enables or disables sensitive data masking in video recording (DOM format only)
     maskSelector: null // accepts comma-separated list of selectors for masking (for example: ".my-class, #custom-id") };
 ```